kevinrenskers/django-generic-mail/README.md

     # This will generate an error: when using default templates, you need to give at least one body (text or html)
     email = Email('to@example.com', 'Subject')
     email.send()

+## Subclassing
+If you want to create your own subclass that has different defaults (other templates, subject, etc), the best way to do this is by changing the class properties instead of overriding the `__init__` method.